jjbchunta/endpoint-routing/README.md

 ### URL Variables -

-When defining the endpoint paths in your project files, you can wrap pathnames with square brackets to indicate variables.
+When defining the endpoint paths in your project files, you can wrap pathnames with square brackets to indicate variables, similar to that of `/:variable` in traditional middleware.

 ```
 endpoints/